 This neighbourhood is also known for the quality and diversity of its local market’s products, the Campo de Ourique Market, which houses a nice contemporary food court, similar to that of the Ribeira Market, but much quieter.

-The Belém neighborhood is the last neighborhood before the beaches on the Portuguese coast.
+The Belém neighbourhood is the last neighbourhood before the beaches on the Portuguese coast.
 This is where the Tagus River and the Atlantic Ocean meet.

 Belém brings together important historical monuments such as the Jerónimos Monastery, the Monument to the Discoveries and the Belém Tower.
 It also houses many cultural places such as the very modern MAAT - Museum of Art, Architecture, and Technology, among others.
 Here, you will also find Pastéis de Belém, a pastry shop that has been producing the famous custard tarts since 1837!